MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/activity-reports/active-users.md

 If your organization's policies prevents you from viewing reports where user information is identifiable, you can change the privacy setting for all these reports.
-Check out the **How do I hide user level details?** section in [Activity Reports in the Office 365 Admin Center](activity-reports.md).
+Check out the **How do I hide user level details?** section in [Activity Reports in the Microsoft 365 admin center](activity-reports.md).